LeapBeyond/terraform-aws-flowlogs/README.md

 You should also be able to see a new `.PEM` file in the `data` directory.

+Finally, update the `platform/backend.tf` file with the bucket and table ARNs as required - all values in this file must correspond to the values from the bootstrap script.

 ## Todo
 - SSE on the S3 bucket